Daisy Johnson: Other versions

+Age of Ultron

 During the 2013 "Age of Ultron" storyline (which takes place in an alternate reality where Ultron nearly annihilated the human race), Daisy Johnson is among the superheroes in the resistance against Ultron.

+Ultimate Marvel

 Quake appears alongside Tigra, Wonder Man, and the Vision in the Ultimate line of comics.
 In this iteration, Daisy Johnson is a S.H.I.E.L.D. cadet who is discharged from the organization after fighting back against an attempted sexual assault from a superior.
 She is then approached by Nick Fury, who offers her superpowers in exchange for joining his West Coast version of the Ultimates.
 The project is shut down and later reactivated by a corrupt California governor who sends them after the Ultimates.
 Quake decides to surrender for the greater good and tells President Steve Rogers the whole plan.
 He manages to put an end to it along with the rest of the Ultimates.